The only place in New Zealand with a population decline

 "We were expecting a drop of 50 to 100 kids because it's a lot of families.
 The reality, however, was that impact wasn't as significant as we thought.
 And of course, Talley's has expanded in Westport as well.
 So, you know, there's always new opportunities I guess, and there's been a tourist boom of course, right across the coast."

-While property values had declined by up to 35 percent in the Buller District, the families sending their children to his school were not going anywhere and next year's roll was still looking stable.
+While property values had declined by up to 35 per cent in the Buller District, the families sending their children to his school were not going anywhere and next year's roll was still looking stable.

 "They are going to stick come hell or high water, even though the property prices have dropped and they're struggling, they still see the West Coast and Westport for what it is and it's a beautiful environment, safe for children, so they're willing to make the sacrifice to remain where they are."